wilcoxen-courses/i330-mi-fec/README.md

 ### Input Data

 There are three main input files.
-The first, **mi_by_party.csv**, is provided with in the repository.
+The first, **mi_by_party.csv**, is provided in the repository.
 It was built from the Federal Election Commission's data on 2016 presidential political contributions aggregated up to parties.
-The remaining files, **cb_2018_us_zcta510_500k.zip**, **cb_2018_us_state_500k.zip**, are cartographic boundary shapefiles from the Census.
+The remaining files, **cb_2018_us_zcta510_500k.zip** and **cb_2018_us_state_500k.zip**, are cartographic boundary shapefiles from the Census.
 They should be downloaded from the Census via the Cartographic Boundary Shapefiles link on the class web page under Census Shapefiles.